-Hurricane Beryl slams into Texas coast
+Beryl hits Texas with heavy rain, strong winds as it moves across US state

-Officials order evacuations in beach towns in the storm’s path but fear not enough people have left.
+More than 2 million homes and businesses lose power as storm churns across Texas, prompting flash-flood warnings.

-Hurricane Beryl has hit the coast of Texas, where major oil ports have closed, flights have been cancelled and some residents of beach towns have evacuated from their homes.
+Tropical Storm Beryl has brought heavy rainfall and strong winds to the US state of Texas, cutting off electricity to nearly 2 million homes and businesses, and cancelling hundreds of flights.

-The hurricane made landfall on Monday in the town of Matagorda with winds of 80 miles per hour (130 kilometres per hour), said the United States National Hurricane Center (NHC).
+The storm made landfall as a Category 1 hurricane on Monday morning in the town of Matagorda with winds of 80 miles per hour (130 kilometres per hour), the United States National Hurricane Center (NHC) said.

 Keep readinglist of 4 items